PLA Local Knowledge Endorsement

 - The Lower Area – Margaretness to London Bridge

-For all LKE assessments, applications for examination can be completed via telephone (01474 562205) or by email.
 Assessment dates are flexible, but are subject to examiners' availability.
 These will be conducted either at PLA offices, an employer’s premises or in exceptional circumstances via Microsoft Teams at least once a month or as requests demands, generally every Wednesday.

-- The area of LKE required
+- Area of LKE required

 What to apply for?